red-hat-storage/ocs-training/ocp4ocs4/ocs-cluster-shrink/ocs4-shrink-cluster.md

 This is a live document to be used in various environments and configurations.
 If you find any mistakes or missing instructions, please feel free to comment on this KCS or contact Annette Clewett (aclewett@redhat.com) and JC Lopez (jelopez@redhat.com) via email.

 ## Overview
 Red Hat Ceph Storage offers the ability to safely shrink an existing cluster by removing OSDs or MONs but this functionality is not documented for OCS.
 The purpose of this document is to detail the steps required to safely reduce the number of OSDs in an OCS internal cluster.
-Such situation may be faced when an application is migrated or removed from the cluster and the OCP administrator would like to reduce the amount of resources used by the OCS cluster (`gp2` persistent volumes, CPU and RAM consumed by OSDs that are no longer needed).
+Such a situation may be faced when an application is migrated or removed from the cluster and the OCP administrator would like to reduce the number of resources used by the OCS cluster (`gp2` persistent volumes, CPU, and RAM consumed by OSDs that are no longer needed).

 ## Prerequisites
 These requirements need to be met before proceeding: